 Why I didn’t answer that particular question before then?
 I don’t know; maybe I didn’t have a helpful and meaningful answer or maybe nobody’s asked me how to work it out.

-Then, to work out the income; In my case, I wrote all my outgoings in a napkin: rent, insurance, transport, coffee, office supplies, ninja training, dates with the current wife, Netflix, council tax… everything that I spend money on regularly every month.
+In my case, to work out my income, I wrote all my outgoings in a napkin: rent, insurance, transport, coffee, office supplies, ninja training, dates with the current wife, Netflix, her majesty’s tax… everything that I spend money on regularly on a monthly basis.
 This way I know, for example, that every month I need £1200 to cover the bills.

 Hope this helps and please feel free to share it with someone you think might benefit from it.